How the LinkedIn algorithm works in 2024

 - How often the content has been viewed and engaged with

-- How relevant the topic is based on the identity signals above
+- How relevant the topic is to a user

 - The language of the content